bendqh1/drupal/language/alias/language_directory_aliases_for_nonexistent_nodes.md

-In Drupal 11.1.5 my problem is that after activating *Language Detection* mechanism with all options enabled, thousands of new language-directory-aliases (`/en/alias` or `/ar/alias` etc.) have been detected in my website by Google Search Console **for each node**, altough no new nodes were created.
+In Drupal 11.1.5 my problem is that after activating *Language Detection* with all options enabled, thousands of new language-directory-aliases (`/en/alias` or `/ar/alias` etc.) have been detected in my website by Google Search Console **for each node**, altough no new nodes were created.

 Therefore, people now arrive to non-existing nodes in my website, such as: